VisionKang/WaveTransGAN/README.md

-WaveTransGAN: A Wavelet-Guided and Swin Transformer-Empowered GAN Model for Infrared and Visible Images Fusion
+WaveTransGAN: A Wavelet-Guided and Swin Transformer-Empowered GAN Model for Infrared and Visible Image Fusion